Eli Fantasy

-Elinnette Rodríguez Calderín (Yauco, Puerto Rico, October 14, 1994), stage name Eli Fantasy, is a Puerto Rican urban singer and model.
-Eliennette represented her native Yauco at the Miss Universe Puerto Rico pageant in 2015 where she won the Miss Amistad award.
+Elinnette Rodríguez Calderín (Yauco, Puerto Rico, October 14, 1994), stage name Eli Fantasy, is a Puerto Rican urban singer, songwriter, model, and dancer.
+Eliennette represented her native Yauco at the Miss Universe Puerto Rico pageant in 2015, where she won the Miss Amistad award.

-In 2018 she was in at least two music videos.
+In 2018, she was in at least two music videos.

-In 2017 she released her second single "No soy como tu" and "Noche Inolvidable".
-At the end of 2017 she recorded "Desquitarnos Bailando".
+In 2017, she released her second single "No soy como tu" and "Noche Inolvidable".
+At the end of 2017, she recorded "Desquitarnos Bailando".

-In 2019 Eli Fantasy signed with Interscope Records, releasing the first single under the label titled; Si toca toca on 2020.
+In 2019, Eli Fantasy signed with Interscope Records, releasing the first single under the label titled; Si toca toca on 2020.

 She was arrested in the state of Florida (USA) in May 2022 on 8 years for armed robbery, charges punishable by up to eight years in prison.